 Rates can be set for the Object Class (or Activity – see below) and can be inherited by each individual Object belonging to that Object Class.
 If the rate is set on the Object Class it is not necessary to set an individual rate on each Object belonging to the Class.

 If an Object can perform different jobs that have different Rates, these are added as Activities to the Objects.
-The Activity is selected when booking the Object on the Timeline.
+The Activity is selected when booking the Object on the Timeline (if Toolbox > Setting > Class / Object > Ask For Class And Activity is enabled!)

-- Are used to set different prices for various jobs that can be carried out in a room, on a machine, or by a person.
+- Are used to set different prices for various jobs that can be carried out in a room, on a machine, or from a person.

-- Display on the Timeline to indicate which job is carried out in a room, on a machine, or by a person.
+- Display on the Timeline to indicate which job is carried out in a room, on a machine, or from a person.

 - Can be used as the display name in a Project Report or Invoice (rather than the object name).